orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Extremes as superposed pattern matcher. - use them for traversing until something hits it, otherwise we keep orbiting or traversing simultaneously the extreme and the boundary traversing?

-#### No memory
-The basic premise is this, there might be arbitrarily complex structure around me, but I need to start traversing to find out what it looks like.
-So the screen being a form of memory, and me

 #### Equivalences
 - Global changes from local equivalences
 - Can just move the terminal which holds the pointer to the boundary